A Clear Identity Leads to Resilience

 Understanding Daily Resilience

-Daily resilience means we become more self-aware of negative emotion that keeps us from living our fullest life.
+Daily resilience means we become more self-aware of the negative emotion that keeps us from living our fullest life.

 So many individuals have faced adversity and have used it to shape their lives in a positive way.
 Here are three examples.